Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Day 6 – Grant Village: A Rare Jewel Inside Yellowstone National Park – Exploring Nature and History

-The village is a wonderful place to have a picnic lunch.
-Grant Village is located a mile off the Grand Loop Road, right on the shores of Yellowstone Lake.
-The campground and picnic area both set in a relaxing setting in a pine forest.
-The Visitor Center has educational displays on the necessary role fire plays in the Yellowstone ecosystem.
-The theater plays the movie, “Experience Yellowstone and Ten Years After the Fire.”
-The Lakeshore Pavilion overlooking the West Thumb Bay has benches to just sit and take in the view.
+The village of Grant is an ideal spot for a picnic lunch.
+Located just a mile off the Grand Loop Road, it sits directly on the shores of Yellowstone Lake, offering a relaxing, forested setting.
+The campground and picnic area provide a peaceful ambiance, while the Visitor Center features educational displays on the crucial role of fire in the Yellowstone ecosystem.
+Visitors can also watch the film “Experience Yellowstone and Ten Years After the Fire” at the on-site theater.
+And at the Lakeshore Pavilion overlooking West Thumb Bay, benches invite guests to sit and take in the breathtaking views.

 Guided kayak tours from Grant Village paddle along the shores of the lake to Potts Geyser Basin, which is not open to the public.
 This tour is unique in that you get close to underwater fumaroles.
 Often seen on the edge of the lake are grizzly bears, wolves, bison, and elk.
 Eating lunch on a secluded beach while looking for animal tracks is the highlight for some.